abundant-ai/BioFabric-rs/README.md

 # BioFabric-rs

-A Rust rewrite of [BioFabric](https://github.com/wjrl/BioFabric) and the [VISNAB](https://doi.org/10.1007/978-3-030-57173-3_4) alignment plugin.
-Provides both a CLI tool and an interactive web application for visualizing networks with millions of nodes and edges.
+A Rust rewrite of [BioFabric](https://github.com/wjrl/BioFabric) and the [VISNAB](https://github.com/wjrl/AlignmentPlugin) network alignment plugin.
+This project aims to provide a high-performance, memory-efficient implementation of BioFabric's visualization techniques, currently focusing on a robust core library and a feature-rich command-line interface.

 ## Overview